 For example, a target retirement 2050 fund could have a higher stock allocation and lower bond allocation now.
 But by the year 2050, the bond allocation could be much higher than the stock allocation.

-Although a hybrid fund, or blend fund, may offer many advantages to investors, there are also potential disadvantages to consider before buying.
+Although a hybrid fund may offer many advantages to investors, there are also potential disadvantages to consider before buying:

-- Reduced Volatility: Since hybrid funds may combine diverse investment securities, each with different risk attributes, they can reduce volatility (large value fluctuations) compared to stocks or mutual funds that invest in only stocks.
-Bonds and mutual funds composed only of bonds could be even less volatile, though.
+- Reduced Volatility: Since hybrid funds may combine diverse investment securities with different risk attributes, they can reduce volatility (large value fluctuations) compared to stocks or mutual funds that invest in only stocks.
+Bonds and mutual funds composed only of bonds could be even less volatile.